Fine Art Painting

 Oils

 The dominant medium since 1500, oil painting uses oils like linseed, walnut, or poppyseed, as both a binder and drying agent.
 Its popularity stems from the increased richness and glow that oil gives to the colour pigments.
 It also facilitated subtle details, using techniques like sfumato, as well as bold paintwork obtained through thick layering (impasto).
-Important pioneers of oil paint techniques included (in Holland) Hubert and Jan Van Eyck, and (in Italy) Piero della Francesca, Filippo Lippi, Antonello da Messina, and Leonardo Da Vinci.
+Important pioneers of oil paint techniques included (in Holland) the Flemish painters Hubert and Jan Van Eyck, and (in Italy) Antonello da Messina, Leonardo Da Vinci, and especially members of the school of Venetian painting, including Giovanni Bellini and Titian.

 Watercolours and Gouache

-Watercolour painting - a rather unforgiving medium - developed in England during the 18th/19th century - uses water soluble pigments pre-formulated with a binder, typically gum arabic.
+Watercolour painting - a rather unforgiving medium - developed in England - uses water soluble pigments pre-formulated with a binder, typically gum arabic.
 When watercolours are thickened, made opaque and mixed with white, it is called gouache.
 Early pioneers of watercolour painting include Thomas Girtin and JMW Turner.
+Gouache was an important medium for many of the best miniaturists involved in early miniature portrait painting, before the use of enamel.

 Acrylics